-First, we need to look at what types of jaw bone infection exist.
+First, we need to look at what different types of jaw bone infection you could get.

 A jaw bone infection like those listed above is different in several ways from bone infections in other bones of the body, like the thigh bone (doctors call them "long bones").

-The bone in the jaws is special, due to the relatively compact dimensions, complicated structures it contains and the close proximity of complicating factors like teeth, nerve canals and sinus spaces.
+The bone in the jaws is special, different from other bones in the human skeleton, due to the relatively compact dimensions, complicated structures it contains and the close proximity of complicating factors like teeth, nerve canals and sinus spaces.

 If you are having pain in your jaw, and you think it MIGHT be an infection, I recommend you should also look at Jaw Bone Pain to find out about OTHER possible causes of pain in your jaws.